Learn to Code With These (Mostly Free) Resources

 A perfect podcast if you want a little taste of everything; each show covers a different programming language, so you can expand your coding knowledge with each episode.

 This weekly podcast features stories and useful lessons from other individuals who are on their self-taught programming path.

 Laurence Bradford’s weekly podcast helps self-taught coders transition to the tech field with useful real-world examples and tips on developing marketable skills and enhancing your resume.

 Turns out, it’s never too soon to start introducing your tots to their first bytes.

-A youthful resource for finding online courses or local classes.
+A youthful resource for finding online programming courses or local classes.
 Includes games and activities.

-A record-setting event for Code Club where kids ages 7-18 around the world join together to tackle projects.
+A record-setting event for Code Club where kids ages 7 to 18 around the world join together to tackle projects.
 Participants can take on MoonHack’s recommended problem or their own idea (moon-themed, of course).
 According to its website, over the last six years, more than 150,000 kids have coded as part of Moonhack.

 Entice youth early to get involved in coding with this easy-to-follow (and super fun) visual guide that helps them learn to program their own games.
 Gaming + learning = win-win.